Safety and Efficacy Study of SL-701, a Glioma-Associated Antigen Vaccine To Treat Recurrent Glioblastoma Multiforme

 • Histologically confirmed GBM or World Health Organization (WHO) Grade IV variants (gliosarcoma, glioblastoma with oligodendroglial features, or giant cell glioblastoma).

 • Unequivocal evidence of a first tumor recurrence or progression on the initial treatment regimen (prior to enrollment on this study), consisting of surgical intervention (biopsy and/or resection), radiation, and temozolomide chemotherapy, as assessed by MRI or CT scan of the brain with or without contrast within 14 days prior to the start of SL-701.
 If receiving corticosteroids, the dose must be stable or decreasing for at least 5 days prior to the scan.
-Patients unable to undergo MRI because of non-compatible devices can be enrolled, provided CT scans are obtained and are of sufficient quality.
-For each patient, the same imaging technique should be performed throughout the study, for purposes of assessing tumor response or PD.
+Participants unable to undergo MRI because of non-compatible devices can be enrolled, provided CT scans are obtained and are of sufficient quality.
+For each participant, the same imaging technique should be performed throughout the study, for purposes of assessing tumor response or PD.

 • Recovery from the effects of surgery.